shawn-nyk/tp/docs/UserGuide.md

 Examples:
 * `edit me 2 c/skill t/CSS d/learnt how to use flexbox`
 * For example if you want to update the title and descriptor of the first item in your profile.
-* Executing `edit me 1 t/Internship at Google d/Build a dashboard` will edit the the profile item to:<br />
+* Executing `edit me 1 t/Internship at Google d/Build a dashboard` will edit the profile item to:<br />
 ![EditProfileSS](images/EditProfile.PNG)<br />
  *(Note that the existing descriptors get replaced)*